 Obtain selenium through dietary supplements

 Our immune system fights against bacteria, viruses and germs every day.
 However, stress and a lack of important nutrients can impair the protective function of the immune system.
-The lack of selenium in particular has a bad effect on the immune system.

 With a healthy and balanced diet, no dietary supplements are necessary for the supply of selenium.
 A healthy diet includes above all fresh fruit and vegetables as well as fish and meat in moderation at least once or twice a week, but also whole grain and dairy products.
 As a rule, with such a diet, the selenium intake is completely sufficient for the immune system.